cmdumar/private-events/README.md

 ## Instructions to Run the App Locally

 1. Clone the repository using `git clone https://github.com/mohammadumar28/private-events.git`
-2. Switch to the reformer branch using `git checkout private-events`
+2. Switch to the reformer branch using `git checkout private-events`.
+3. Run `yarn install --check-files` to install yarn packages.
 3. Run `bundle install` to install all the gems.
 4. Run `rake db:migrate` to migrate the database.
 5. Run `rails server` to start the application.